Bonnnyas/Bonnnyas/README.md

 # :floppy_disk: About Me
-👋 Hi, I am a 24-year-old developer, who loves games, Unity, and C# 👀 I’m interested in the development of applications or games.
+👋 Hi, I am a 24-year-old developer, who loves games, Unity, and C# <br>
+👀 I’m interested in the development of applications or games. <br>
-🌱 I’m currently learning how to be much better in Unity 💞️ I’m looking to collaborate on anything in C#
+🌱 I’m currently learning how to be much better in Unity <br>
+💞️ I’m looking to collaborate on anything in C# <br>
 📫 How to reach me - email: bonny.as.199@gmail.com

 # :bookmark_tabs: Skills